levin-riegner/logging_flutter/README.md

 ## Overview

-This package provides a simple class for logging messages in your applications.
+This package provides a simple tool for logging messages in your applications.

 ## Features